 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-example: text used to clarify abstract rules by applying them literally.
+Existing immediately lower regular channel bandwidth: the closest NR channel bandwidth defined in Rel-17 which is smaller/less than the irregular bandwidth

+Existing immediately wider regular channel bandwidth: the closest NR channel bandwidth defined in Rel-17 which is larger/wider than the irregular bandwidth

-, wider than 5MHz and not a multiple of 5MHz[]
+Irregular bandwidth: an NR bandwidth that is not defined in Rel-17, wider than 5MHz and not a multiple of 5MHz

+Overlapping UE channel BW from network perspective: network supports the irregular bandwidth while each UE operates in an existing lower regular NR channel bandwidth

+Overlapping UE channel BW from UE perspective: network supports the irregular bandwidth while some new UEs support two overlapping (RF) carriers

+Overlapping CA: the irregular bandwidth is handled by two overlapping component carriers (CCs) with NR channel bandwidth defined in Rel-17.
+It is network responsibility to prevent collisions between the different component carriers.

+Single BB carrier: a carrier that from baseband (RAN1) perspective, there is a single cell with a waveform according to a single carrier

-a carrier3.2 Symbols
+3.2 Symbols

 For the purposes of the present document, the following symbols apply: